• About

 recent press releases

-• o2h Ventures portfolio cos, raises funds o2h Ventures makes an SEIS Investment into Five Alarm Bio to strengthen anti-ageing science 28 February, 2023
+• o2h-ventures o2h Ventures makes an SEIS Investment into Five Alarm Bio to strengthen anti-ageing science 28 Feb 2023

 o2h-ventures